Showing posts with label Circular Journey. Show all posts

 I realize that she's recovering from minor surgery feeling some discomfort, I'm sure, but still, I felt a bit let down.
 Not that I expected unbridled happiness.
 Her Russian soul is burdened by centuries of angst and is unprepared for such frivolity.

-I kissed the top of her head, wished her well, and set off to cross the Cape Fear River and bring me to the heart of the Castle Street Arts District.
+I kissed the top of her head, wished her well, and set off to cross the Cape Fear River and bring me to the heart of the city.

-Rarely does Castle Street get the kind of praise lavished on the rest of the city--probably due to the lack of high-end retail glitter.
+Rarely does the Soda Pop District get the kind of praise lavished on the rest of the city--probably due to the lack of high-end retail glitter.
 Despite the surface appearance, a rich tapestry of subculture makes the district a great place to be on any given morning.
 As Tolkien wisely mused, "All that is gold does not glitter."

 Out in the bright sunshine, the joy bubbled up once more and I entered the doors of